 - Our portfolio

 Improved connectivity and computing power are accelerating the arrival of voice-activated services.
 Having spent the last few years concerned with the shift to mobile, we are now faced with a further move to voice-led experiences.
-Whilst the major tech players all have voice services, Amazon appears to be racing ahead with Alexa.
-By opening up this service, Amazon allows manufacturers to provide voice-led services without the time, quality and cost challenge of building their own equivalent.
-I am pretty sure Alexa was the most used word of the week.
+Whilst the major tech players all have voice services, Amazon appears to be ahead of the pack with Alexa.
+Through the launch of this service, Amazon allows manufacturers to provide voice-led services without the time, quality and cost challenge of building their own equivalent.
+I am pretty sure “Alexa” was the most used word of the week at CES.

-Buzzing up above the cars, the market for drone quadcopters is maturing at a similar rate.
-Many manufacturers were present with Intel interestingly choosing to develop their own machines, demonstrating the various use cases from industrial support to entertainment.
-Failures like Lily Drone do not help build confidence, however.
+Flying above cars, the market for drone quadcopters is maturing at a similar rate.
+Many manufacturers were present with Intel also interestingly choosing to develop its own machines, demonstrating the various use cases from industrial support to entertainment.
+However, failures like Lily Drone do not help instil confidence.

-The wide availability of lower cost components is leading to every single thing becoming connected.
-Sometimes the advantage is unclear, however there are use cases for consumer markets that make sense e.g. sound, heating and maintenance.
+The wide availability of lower cost components drives an increasingly connected world.
+Sometimes the advantage is unclear, however there are relevant advances in the consumer markets that make sense e.g. sound, heating and maintenance.

-Virtual Reality is continuing to mature, however still largely confined to the gaming and education categories.
-The headsets are much better now and offer a truly immersive experience (I could have played the new version of Rock Band all day) compared to the traditional Console + TV set up.
+Virtual Reality continues to mature, though remains largely confined to the gaming and education categories.
+The headsets have improved and offer a truly immersive experience (I could have played the new version of Rock Band all day) compared to the traditional Console + TV set up.

-Augmented Reality is arguably more exciting in terms of commercial application to a wider set of experiences: however it is a little way behind VR in development.
-From future shopping to industrial engineering it is increasingly straightforward for businesses to seamlessly overlay virtual, digital content into real world situations.
+Augmented Reality is arguably more exciting in terms of commercial application to a wider set of experiences; however it is a little way behind Virtual Reality in development.
+From future shopping to industrial engineering it is increasingly easy for businesses to seamlessly overlay virtual, digital content into real world situations.

-As Ray Kurzweil says, “You don’t know you’re in an explosion until it has happened”.
-CES suggests that we are in that explosion right now.
+As Ray Kurzweil, a world leading investor and futurist commented, “You don’t know you’re in an explosion until it has happened”.
+Both CES and MWC suggest that we are in that explosion right now.